 ■Properties where the person liable would be so only in his/her capacity as a personal representative of a deceased person, a liquidator or a trustee under a deed of arrangement, properties where the person entitled to possession is the subject of insolvency proceedings, the owner is a company in administration.

-If you believe that your property qualifies for an empty rates exemption, please contact us with full details of your property and the date it became empty.
+If you believe that your property qualifies for an empty rates exemption, please contact us with full details of your property and the date it became empty on the e-mail link above.